Battle of Tarakan (1945)

-The Battle of Tarakan was the first stage in the Borneo campaign of 1945.
-It began with an amphibious landing by Allied forces on 1 May, code-named Operation Oboe One; the Allied ground forces were drawn mainly from the Australian 26th Brigade, but included a small element of Netherlands East Indies personnel.
-The main objective of the landing was the capture of the island's airfield.
-While the battle ended with success for the Allied forces over the Japanese defenders, this victory is generally regarded as having not justified its costs.
-The airfield was so heavily damaged that it ultimately could not be repaired in time to make it operational for other phases of the Allied campaign in Borneo.
+The Battle of Tarakan was an engagement fought between Allied and Japanese forces on the island of Tarakan off Borneo during May and June 1945.
+It formed the first stage in the World War II Borneo campaign.
+The Allies' main goal in attacking Tarakan was to capture the island's airfield and develop it into a base to support further offensives in the Borneo area.

+After several weeks of preparatory air and naval bombardments Allied forces comprising the Australian 26th Brigade and a small Netherlands East Indies contingent conducted an amphibious landing in south-west Tarakan on 1 May 1945.
+This operation was heavily supported by Australian and United States air and naval units.
+The Japanese garrison had expected an attack and after several days of fighting withdrew to defensive positions in the centre of the island.
+It took several weeks of tough fighting for the Australian troops, who continued to be supported by Australian and US air units, to secure Tarakan.
+Most Japanese resistance ended in mid-June.

+The airfield on Tarakan which was the main objective of the invasion was so heavily damaged by the pre-invasion bombardments that it could not be brought into service until the last phase of the Borneo Campaign.
+As a result, the battle is generally regarded as having not justified its costs to the Allies.

 Background

 Geography

 Tarakan is a triangle-shaped island 2.5 mi off the coast of Borneo.
 The island is roughly 15 mi long from its northernmost point to the southern tip and 11 mi wide towards the north of the island.
 The small island of Sadau is located about 0.5 mi off Tarakan's west coast.
 Almost all of Tarakan's coastline is swampy, and in 1945 mangroves on the northern half of the island stretched 1 mi to 2 mi inland.
 The coastal mangroves in the southern portion of the island were narrower.
 Inland from the swamps, most of central Tarakan comprised a series of steep and densely forested hills just over 100 ft high.
 Tarakan is located three degrees north of the equator and has a tropical climate.
 The maximum temperature for most days is about 80 °F, and relative humidity is consistently high at about 90 percent.

 In 1945, Tarakan Town was the main settlement of the island.
 This town was located 2000 yd inland, and was separated from the south-west coast by several small hills covered in low vegetation.
 Four piers used to dock oil tankers were located on this coastline at the settlement of Lingkas, and were connected to Tarakan Town by three surfaced roads.
 Tarakan airfield was located about 1 mi north-west of Tarakan Town.
 Of the island's two oilfields, Sesanip Oilfield was located at the north-east edge of the airfield while the larger Djoeata or Juata Oilfield was 3 mi to the north.
 The village of Djoeata was located on Tarakan's north-west coast and linked to Djoeata Oilfield by a track.